 We love the look of bamboo, so we give it top marks for style and design.
 Most importantly though is the fact that it is durable and environmentally friendly, as bamboo is one of the most sustainable woods available.

-Unlike the iMovR Omega Everest, which has many keyboard tray customizable options, the Jarvis has none.
-The Jarvis is just a single platform tabletop that doesn’t offer any form of ergonomic keyboard.
+Unlike the iMovR Lander, which has many keyboard tray customizable options, the Jarvis has none.
+The Jarvis is just a single platform tabletop that doesn’t offer any form of an ergonomic keyboard.
 Although some people prefer the extra space this gives you, we at Painless Movement prefer the ergonomic benefits of an adjustable keyboard tray.

 If you’re still not sure, make sure to read our complete Fully Jarvis review.